🙂Monthly costs for one person with rent: $264 in Burundi versus $1,020 in South Africa.

 Where are groceries and transport cheaper: Burundi or South Africa?

-Burundi is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Burundi: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 How do rents compare between Burundi and South Africa?

-Rent in South Africa beats Burundi across the board, especially in major cities.
+Rent in South Africa is consistently higher than in Burundi across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-How far does $1,200 go in Burundi vs South Africa?
+How far does $1,200 go in Burundi compared to South Africa?

-In Burundi, $1,200 covers most cities easily.
-In South Africa, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Burundi, $1,200 covers most cities easily; in South Africa it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-How do I choose between living in Burundi and South Africa?
+How do I choose between living in Burundi and in South Africa?